Mastering LLM Integration in the Enterprise: A Comprehensive Guide

 Cost Control in LLM Integration for the Enterprise

 Controlling costs during the integration of large language models (LLMs) into an enterprise is a crucial undertaking.
 It is essential that the advantages gained from this integration are not overshadowed by excessive expenses.
-By incorporating cost control strategies into the LLM integration process, enterprises can achieve an AI integration that is both effective and financially sustainable1.
+By incorporating cost control strategies into the LLM integration process, enterprises can achieve an AI integration that is both effective and financially sustainable.

 Factors Influencing Cost Control